ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In addition to the considerations already discussed in this document, this section compiles additional operational considerations that hold for this document.

+## RS Belonging to Multiple Audiences with Different Credentials

+An RS may support multiple EDHOC ciphersuites and methods.
+In such case it could happen that the RS has an authentication credential for different supported combination of ciphersuite and method.

+For example, if an RS supports EDHOC ciphersuites 0 and 2, and methods 0 and 3, the RS can have four authentication credentials:

+ - One credential using EdDSA with curve Ed25519 for method 0
+ - One credential using ECDSA with curve P-256 for method 0
+ - One credential using ECDSA with curve P-256 for method 3
+ - One credential using X25519 for method 3

+To allow the RS and C to distinguish between which authentication credential to use, the RS should associate one audience with each authentication credential.
+That is, RS should belong to one audience for each of its authentication credentials.

+When C requests an access token from the AS, it specifies an audience corresponding to an RS authentication credential that is compatible with C's authentication credential included in the Access Token Request.
+This means that prior to requesting an access token, C must determine the which EDHOC ciphersuites and methods the RS supports and the corresponding audience values.
+Discovery of RS capabilities can be achieved through pre-configuration or mechanisms defined in {{I-D.ietf-lake-app-profiles}}.
+Determination of audience values can be achieved through pre-configuration.

 # Security Considerations

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general security considerations from the ACE framework also apply to this profile.